jonclawson/random-quiz/README.md

 Study for the AZ-900 or replace the questions in your current quiz.js file.

-replace the questions in this form.
+replace the questions in this format.

 ```
 {